s1u2n3/git_assesment/readme.md

   commited
   staged it using add filename
   stashed it
-  checked out to main and pulled the latest changeing assuming someone  has changed somethings and my local branch is behind
+  checked out to main and pulled the latest changes assuming someone  has changed somethings and my local branch is behind

-  cheked out to feauture branch ,poped the stash beacuse i dont want to save the stashed copy ,i can do stash apply to keep the stashed changes as a copy direclty psuhed to origin /main to reflect the feature stshed changes into origin /main
+  cheked out to feauture branch ,poped the stashed changes  beacuse i dont want to save the stashed copy ,i can do stash apply to keep the stashed changes as a copy direclty pushed to origin /main to reflect the feature stashed  changes into origin /main